 Bedroom curtains are ideal for accentuating your windows, reeling in natural light or adding privacy.
 Opt for colors that match your furniture, or go lighter or darker depending on your light and privacy needs.

 After choosing your bedroom curtains, use Kwik-Hang’s renter-friendly curtain hardware to complete the setup with no wall or window damage.
-Shop Kwik-Hang curtain rod brackets and curtain holdbacks now.
+Shop Kwik-Hang curtain rod brackets and curtain holdbacks for styles and colors to match any aesthetic.

 If you have space, invest in a storage bench to place at the foot of your bed.
 Use this practical piece to store extra sheets, blankets or towels conveniently, so you don’t have to waste precious closet space on linens.